 If you’ve installed Steam on Linux through Flathub, chances are that Steam Auto-Cloud — Steam’s free game progress synchronization service — won’t work for many of your games that are built with the markets most popular game engines.
-I have dug into why it isn’t working, and discuss two possible solutions to fix the problem.
+I’ve dug into why it isn’t working, and discuss two possible solutions to fix the problem.

 Before we get into the issue, I’ll first need to establish quite a bit of context regarding where games and applications store their configuration files and user data, and how they decide on where to store it.
 If you’re already familiar with the XDG Base Directory specification, you can glance at the tables and skip straight to the third section.

 Where applications should store their configuration and data

 Historically, applications on Linux would store their configuration and other files in a hidden directory inside each user’s home directory.
 This created a huge mess in the home directory, and the legacy from those ancient times still drive neat-freak users insane to this day.

 The XDG Base Directory specification provides a set of rules for where configuration and user data, cache data, and other common data types should be stored to clean up people’s home directories.
 A tidier home directory provides other benefits such as easier to configure backups.

 The XDG Base Directory specification specifies two folders of particular interest: the $XDG_CONFIG_HOME directory for user-specific application configuration data (defaults to ~/.config/), and the $XDG_DATA_HOME directory for user-created data files (defaults to ~/.local/share/).
 XDG Base Directory compliant applications should first attempt to read these values from the environment variables, or fallback to the default paths if these variables aren’t set in the runtime environment.